koajs/koa/docs/faq.md

 ## Does Koa include routing?

-  No - out of the box Koa has no form of routing, however many routing middleware are available: https://github.com/koajs/koa/wiki
+  No - out of the box Koa has no form of routing, however many routing middlewares are available: https://github.com/koajs/koa/wiki

 ## Why isn't Koa just Express 4.0?